-- When it interacts with RANKL, then that relays the signaling messages to intracellular transcription factors to induce the proliferation and differentiation of osteoclasts.
+- It interacts with RANKL, and RANKL then transmits the signaling messages to intracellular transcription factors that cause osteoclasts to proliferate and differentiate.

 3. Osteoprotegerin for the remodeling of bone

-- Osteoprotegerin (OPG) is a cytokine receptor of the tumor necrosis factor receptors.
+- Osteoprotegerin (OPG) is a cytokine receptor that belongs to the superfamily of tumor necrosis factor receptors.
 The TNFRSF11B gene is responsible for encoding OPG.

-- This inhibition process occurred by binding of OPG to RANKL, the OPG-RANKL complex reduces the available form of RANKL to RANK receptor.
+- This inhibition process was brought about by the binding of OPG to RANKL; the OPG-RANKL complex lowers the amount of RANKL that is available to the RANK receptor.

-- Thus, the relative expressions of RANKL and OPG in bones are major determinants for bone mass and bone strength maintenance.
+- Therefore, the relative expressions of RANKL and OPG in bones are important regulators of the maintenance of bone mass and bone strength.

 4. Macrophage colony-stimulating factor (MCSF) and its function in the remodeling of bone

-- MCSF is an essential factor involved in the remodeling of bone.
+- MCSF is an essential component for the bone to remodel.

-- Ruffled borders are crucial for increasing the surface area of osteoclast cells to facilitate the delivery of digestive enzymes and the formation of an acidic environment to allow osteoclast for bone degradation.
+- Ruffled borders are essential for increasing the surface area of osteoclast cells, which makes it easier for digestive enzymes to be delivered and for an acidic environment to be created, which enables osteoclasts to break down bone.

 5. c-Fms (M-CSF receptor) and its function in the remodeling of bone

-- c-Fms is a receptor found on the membrane of osteoclast progenitor cells and that allows the binding of M-CSF ligand for tissue macrophages and proliferation of osteoclasts and monocytes.
+- A receptor called c-Fms is present on the membrane of osteoclast progenitor cells, and it enables M-CSF ligand to bind to tissue macrophages and promote the growth of osteoclasts and monocytes.

 6. Interleukins and their role in the remodeling of bone

-- In the case of bone remodeling, interleukins are produced by T-cells to activate osteoblast cells, which in turn release the signaling molecule to facilitate osteoclast proliferation and differentiation.
+- When bone is being remodeled, T-cells secrete interleukins to stimulate osteoblast cells, which then release the signaling molecule to promote osteoclast proliferation and differentiation.

 7. Serine-threonine protein kinase Akt role in the remodeling of bone

-- Both bone mass and its turnover are maintained with equilibrium between bone formation and bone resorption under the control of various external and internal factors.
+- Under the control of numerous external and internal factors, both bone mass and its turnover are maintained with an equilibrium between bone formation and bone resorption.

-- Phosphoinositide-dependent serine-threonine protein kinase, Akt, is one of the significant factors in the signaling process mediated by bone anabolic factors.
+- One of the key players in the signaling process mediated by bone anabolic factors is phosphoinositide-dependent serine-threonine protein kinase or Akt.